Skip to content

 ['id', 'adc', 'tdc', 'overflow']

-To only read some sub-detectors:
+To read only specific sub-detectors:

 >>> mdc_tof_digi = reader.arrays(sub_detectors=['mdc', 'tof']) # 'emc', 'muc' are also available